tangirala-s/tangirala-s/README.md

 - 👋 Hi, I’m @tangirala-s
 - 👀 I’m interested in Business Analytics, Data Analysis, Cloud Services, AI, Automation
 - 🌱 I’m currently learning Azure Cloud Devleopment
-- 💞️ I’m looking to collaborate on Data realted projects and cloud development projects
+- 💞️ I’m looking to collaborate on Data and Cloud projects

 <!---
 tangirala-s/tangirala-s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.